Premises Liability Lawyers Serving California and Surrounding Communities

 Discuss Your Case with a Restaurant Accident Attorney in California

 In many instances, restaurant accidents are preventable.
 Often, the only way to pay for bills arising from a slip and fall is to bring a premises liability lawsuit against the responsible party.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurance adjusters think.
 If you were hurt on restaurant property, you should consult our California restaurant accident lawyers.
 We provide skillful legal representation to victims from our Folsom office.
-To obtain a free consultation with an injury lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To obtain a free consultation with an injury lawyer, call Travis G. Black, Inc. at 916-962-2896 or contact us online.